2BDetermined-7034/styleguide/README.md

 #### **5.3.1 Periodic Method**

-The `periodic` method is a special method that the robot will execute for every `subsystem` approximately every 0.02 seconds.
-While it is frequently possible to forgo the use of commands and exclusively use the periodic method in many cases, it is strongly recommended to use commands for anything remotely more complicated.

-Usage of this method most frequently involves updating voltage values for motors based on controller inputs or encoder readings.

-Finally, the main telemetry method should be called at the end of the periodic method.
+The main telemetry method should be called at the end of the periodic method.
 In our 2023 robot, this was called `updateLogging` in all of our subsystems, and it relayed important data about that subsystem to the driver station.

 ## **6. Commands**

-`Commands` represent actions that the robot can take.
-Generally, commands will either operate on at least one subsystem or through chaining multiple commands of the former kind together.

 ### **6.1 Command Fields**